What Should You Know About Managed IT Services?Read more

 Today’s technology means that many people no longer work in traditional office environments.
 As working from home becomes increasingly common, traditional workplace socializing opportunities are falling by the wayside.
 Having a virtual pizza party helps everyone feel connected as a part of a greater whole.
 Consider having pizzas sent to those working from home or while on the road on business and connecting via Skype

 Host a Pizza Party At a Senior Citizens Home

 National Pizza Day provides an ideal opportunity to double the fun by sharing the celebration with those at your local senior citizens’ home.
 They’ll love the company as well as the food, and you and your staff will have the chance to spend time with some fascinating people who possess sufficient life experience.
 If there isn’t a senior citizens’ home near you, consider contacting your local ‘Meals on Wheels’ program and offering to supply pizza for that day’s recipients — they’ll consider it a welcome surprise, and your business will earn community goodwill.

 Sponsor a Shelter Pizza Parlor for Homeless Children

 Living in a shelter is a bleak, unhappy existence, especially for children.
 You and your staff can make at least a small difference by sharing National Pizza Day with the children at your local homeless shelter.
 You can make it even more special including games, a tasty dessert, and small gifts of toys.

-Please feel free to contact Radius Executive IT Solutions in Boston and throughout New England at your earliest convenience (978) 528-0110 or firstname.lastname@example.org for more information on creating office celebrations that are memorable and meaningful.
+Please feel free to contact Radius Executive IT Solutions in Boston at your earliest convenience (978) 528-0110 or firstname.lastname@example.org for more information on creating office celebrations that are memorable and meaningful.